close

 These cracks usually start out microscopic and don’t immediately affect oil pressure.
 As they grow, however, the pickup begins drawing in air along with oil.
 Once that happens, oil pressure can drop suddenly and without warning.
 Bearings rely on a constant film of pressurized oil to survive, and even a brief interruption can cause accelerated wear or immediate failure.
 In many cases, the first sign of a problem is a spun bearing, and by that point the damage is already done.

 Unfortunately, oil pickup cracks are difficult to catch early.
 Because the crack is located inside the oil pan, it can’t be seen during routine maintenance like oil changes.
 Some engines may show intermittent oil pressure fluctuations or brief pressure drops during hard cornering or braking, but many fail with no warning at all.
+You might see the factory oil pressure light flicker or come on briefly, but it typically only activates once oil pressure has fallen to a dangerous level.
+Unfortunately, by that point, engine damage may already be underway.

 Is there an OEM fix?